issey-wu/Apple-Inventory-Platform/README.md

 - **Create, update, and delete products** with real-time form validation
 - **Validate product data** to ensure consistency and accuracy

-Whether you're a customer looking for information on the latest iPhone, iPad, or Mac or an administrator maintaining the product catalogue, this application empowers the entire process with a modern, user-friendly interface.
+Whether you're a customer looking for information on the latest iPhone, iPad, or Mac or an administrator maintaining the product catalogue, this application's modern, user-friendly interface empowers the entire process.

 ## Feature Showcase!

 ### Home Page:
 ![Home Page](screenshots/home_page.png)
 The welcoming landing page provides clear navigation options for users to browse the device collection or access the administrative panel.
-A clean, modern design immediately communicates the purpose of the application and guides users to their desired destination.
+A clean, contemporary design immediately communicates the application's purpose and guides users to their desired destination.

 ### Collection View:
 ![Collection View](screenshots/collection_view.png)
-The collection page presents all Apple devices in a simple grid layout, showing just enough information to help users find what they're looking for.
+The collection page presents all Apple devices in a simple grid layout, showing just enough information to help users find what they want.
 Each device card displays the device name and ID with a "more" link for accessing detailed information.
 The responsive design ensures a consistent experience across all devices.

 ### Device Detail View:
 ![Device Detail View](screenshots/device_detail.png)
 Clicking on a device reveals a detailed view with all device information in a structured format.
-The page includes key device attributes like price, release date, and rating in a clean, tabular layout with proper formatting for currency and dates.
+The page includes key device attributes like price, release date, and rating in a simple, tabular layout with proper formatting for currency and dates.
 A back button also allows for easy navigation to the collection page.

 ### Admin Dashboard:
 ![Admin Dashboard](screenshots/admin_dashboard.png)
-The admin dashboard provides an overview of all Apple devices in the inventory.
+The admin dashboard provides an overview of all Apple devices in the backlog.
 Each device is presented in a row with all relevant information and action buttons for editing or deleting.
 The table format lets administrators quickly scan the entire inventory, while the "Create New" button makes adding new devices intuitive.

 ### Create Device Form:
 ![Create Device Form](screenshots/create_form.png)